MetanoKid/coding-scars/_drafts/tdd-triple-triad.md

 Let's start by creating this test specification:

 {% highlight scala %}
-class BoardSpec extends FlatSpec with Matchers {
+class DefaultBoardSpec extends FlatSpec with Matchers {
   behavior of "A Board"

   it should "start empty" in {